-The academy set a balanced budget and the level of unrestricted and restricted general funds (before restricted fixed assets fund and pension reserve) at 31 August 2022 was £61,159 higher than at 31 August 2021.
-The academy will continue to operate with sufficient balances so as to continue the high standard of education offered to its students.
+The Academy set a balanced budget.
+It's net current assets at 31 August 2023 were £578,589.
+The Academy will continue to operate with sufficient balances so as to continue the high standard of education offered to its students.